bfanger/angular-keyboard/Readme.md

-# ngKeyboard
+# Angular Keyboard

-Keyboard behavior for AngularJS WebApps.
+Keyboard behavior for AngularJS Webapps.

+(But the directives also respond to touch & mouse events)

 ## Goals